 St. Luke’s Sports Performance Residency Program is for sports performance coaches looking to strengthen their skills, expand their knowledge, and advance their careers.
 Similar to the medical model of residency, extensive, immersive experience will be provided while mentorship and professional growth is fostered.
-Annually, 4-6 St. Luke’s Sports Performance Residents will be selected from a competitive field of applicants based on their education, experiences, their interview performance, and their passion for sports performance training.
+Annually, a cohort of St. Luke’s Sports Performance Residents will be selected from a competitive field of applicants based on their education, experiences, their interview performance, and their passion for sports performance training.
 The resident will be assigned a mentor and to a St. Luke’s partnered school district as a sports performance coach.
 Additionally, the resident will engage in advanced education at Cedar Crest College to earn a graduate certificate, with the opportunity to pursue a master’s degree in Integrative Exercise Science.

 Why choose this program?

 St. Luke’s Sports Performance Residency Program is ahead of the curve in the strength and conditioning field with such a model of advanced didactic and practical experience.
 Combining the knowledge and experience of an impressive lineup of nationally and internationally recognized coaches in addition to the latest evidence advanced by the National Strength Coaches Association, the National Academy of Sports Medicine, the Collegiate Strength and Conditioning Coaches Association, and USA Weightlifting, St. Luke’s Sports Performance Residency Program provides a comprehensive curriculum designed to be practically applied in the weight room, in the gym, or on the field.
 With a rich history of being a teaching hospital, St. Luke’s University Health Network is an ideal establishment for higher level learning.
 The Network currently has over 40 accredited residencies, including the Athletic Training Residency, which is also housed in the Sports Medicine Department.